 Culture is experienced in the present time as the fluid gamut of structures that define our experience of living, but in truth (and paradoxically)… it exists in retrospect.
 We may use language to communicate and knowledge to exchange, but it is only when we look at the story of language, the body and origins of knowledge, that we can contextualise them, and understand their role as elements of culture.

 Throughout time, architecture has persisted as one of the most profoundly important reflections of culture.
 Whether we consider monumental structures such as the Roman Coliseum, Notre Dame and Taj Mahal or modern icons such as the Empire State Building, Sydney Opera House or Guggenheim Museum, we see each building reflecting the story of the time, and how that iteration of culture wished to project itself to the future.
 Architecture also persists through our infrastructure from bridges to public spaces and even the very layout of our cities themselves.
 In this sense, one could consider architects as being the arbiters of our future history.
-So how did architecture become so central to our experience of being human?
+There are so many Architecture companies nowadays, how do you choose architecture services in Michigan that will create an iconic design that will reflect the story, history and future of your business?
+How did architecture become so central to our experience of being human?

 In this exclusive series of interviews, we speak to Martha Thorne (Executive Director of the Pritzker Prize),Richard Rogers (architect of the Pompidou Centre in Paris, the Lloyds building and Millennium Dome in London and founder of Rogers, Stirk, Harbour + Partners) and Mohsen Mostafavi (Dean of the Harvard Graduate School of Design and the Alexander and Victoria Wiley Professor of Design).
 We discuss the very nature of architecture itself, how it relates to culture and topics ranging from the nature of cities, how buildings influence our lives and the future of architecture itself.